 We believe the adoption of the Swoop system by healthcare professionals has benefits across healthcare communities in both high and low resource settings.
-Through our collaborations with the healthcare community, we have begun to optimize Hyperfine's software ecosystem to harness Artificial Intelligence ("AI") to transform the system into a true bedside clinical decision support platform.
+Through our collaborations with the healthcare community, we have begun to optimize our software ecosystem to harness Artificial Intelligence ("AI") to transform the system into a true bedside clinical decision support platform.
 These efforts seek to improve image quality, help users analyze images, and reduce time to diagnosis.
 Our technology allows us to provide decision support and immediate feedback for diagnostic insight for clinicians of all levels of expertise.
-In the future, we hope to develop an ecosystem of products, expanding the capabilities of our core MRI product platform while introducing a brain sensing platform to offer a more complete solution and increase access to life saving technology across the care continuum
+In the future, we hope to develop an ecosystem of products, expanding the capabilities of our core MRI product platform while introducing brain sensing and guided interventional platforms to offer a more complete solution and increase access to life saving technology across the care continuum.

 Legacy Hyperfine received 510(k) clearance from the U.S. Food and Drug Administration ("FDA") in 2020 for its Swoop Portable MR Imaging System, which is commercially available in the United States.
-In 2021, we also obtained a Medical Device License issued by Health Canada and expanded into the Canadian market.
-We also recently received regulatory authorization in New Zealand and Pakistan.
-In addition, we are initially seeking necessary regulatory authorizations in other major markets, including the United Kingdom, Australia and other countries.
+In addition to the United States, we are seeking necessary regulatory approvals in other major markets, including Canada, United Kingdom, Australia, New Zealand and other countries.
+We recently received regulatory authorization in Pakistan.
 We are building our direct commercial infrastructure in the United States and also have plans to sell our products in other countries either through direct sales or through distributors.